Variance Estimation for Tree Order Restricted Models: Introduction

 Tree order restrictions arise naturally in many important applications.
 One classical scenario is the comparison of several, say $s$, treatments with a known control or a placebo treatment.
 It is then natural to model the effect of the $i^{\mbox{th}}$ treatment, say $\mu_i$ to be at least as large as the effect of the control treatment denoted by $\mu_0$, that is, $\mu_0\le\mu_i$, for all $i=1,2,\ldots,s$.

 Under the tree order restriction the parameter space for $\bmu := \left(\mu_0; \mu_1,\right.$ $\left.\mu_2, \ldots, \mu_s\right)$ forms a symmetric polyhedral cone in $\Rbold^{s+1}$ with its spine along the line $\mu_0=\mu_1=\cdots=\mu_s$.
-It can be shown that under the normality assumption the \emph{constrained} maximum likelihood estimator (MLE) of the mean vector $\bmu$ is biased in many situations.
-In fact in \cite{leecic1} it was shown that if $\mu_i$'s remain bounded and the sample sizes $\ns_i$s remain bounded then the bias for $\mu_0$ diverges to $-\infty$ as $s\rightarrow \infty$.
+It can be shown that under the normality assumption the constrained \emph{maximum likelihood estimator} (MLE) of the mean vector $\bmu$ is biased in many situations.
+In fact in \citet{leecic1} it was shown that if $\mu_i$'s and the sample sizes from each population remain bounded then the bias for $\mu_0$ diverges to $-\infty$ as $s\rightarrow \infty$.
 Because of this phenomenon the constrained MLEs have been criticised severely in literature. \citet{hwang_peddada_1994} wrote that the MLE ``fails disastrously'' and \citet{cohen_sackrowitz_2002} remarked that the MLE is ``undesirable''.

 Under certain conditions however, $\mu_0$ is unbiased.
-It was shown by \citet{chaudhuri_perlman_spl_2005,chaudhuri_perlman_jspi_2007} that if either $\mu_{(1)}=\min_{i\ge 1}~\mu_i$ or $\ns_0$ grow sufficiently fast, then the MLE of $\mu_0$ can be bounded from below in probability and it may even be consistent.
+It was shown by \citet{chaudhuri_perlman_spl_2005,chaudhuri_perlman_jspi_2007} that if either $\mu_{(1)} :=\min_{i\ge 1}~\mu_i$ or the sample size from the population corresponding to $\mu_0$ grow sufficiently fast, then the MLE of $\mu_0$ can be bounded from below in probability and it may even be consistent.

-In all earlier works it is generally assumed that the treatment groups are homoscedastic but none considered estimation of the variance $\sigma^2$.
+In all earlier works it is generally assumed that the treatment groups are homoskedastic but none considered estimation of the variance $\sigma^2$.
 In this article we discuss maximum likelihood estimation of $\sigma^2$ under normality assumption with the tree order restriction on the population means.
 We consider the asymptotic properties of this estimator as $s\rightarrow \infty$, that is, in the limit the dimension of $\bmu$ becomes large.
+The sample size drawn from each population (denoted $\ns_i$ for the $ith$ population) is assumed to grow with $s$ at various rates.

-We show that, depending on the growth of $\ns_i$ with $s$ the MLE $\hs$ is consistent under mild conditions, even though in some of these cases $\hm$ is not consistent.
-Under stricter assumptions we also prove asymptotically normality for the estimator $\hs$.
+The main findings of this article can be summarised as follows.
+First of all, we show a curious phenomenon that depending on the growth of $\ns_i$ with $s$ the MLE $\hs$ is consistent under mild conditions, even though in some of these cases $\hm$ is not consistent.
+Under stricter assumptions we also prove asymptotic normality for the estimator $\hs$.
+We show that the so called Neyman-Scott phenomenon extends to our setup.
+We perform simulation studies for the cases left unresolved by our assumptions.
+Finally, the MLE is compared with the unbiased estimator of variance which ignores the tree order restriction on the mean vector.
+The simulation study shows that the MLE dominates the latter in terms of the variance.
+However, because of its bias for finite values of $s$, the MLE has a higher mean squared error (MSE) than this unbiased estimator.